askinss/askinss/README.md

 ## Hi There 👋, I am Akinsola AKINWALE

-### A Stack Hero 🦸🏿‍♂️
+### A Stack Champ 🦸🏿‍♂️

-- 🔭 I’m currently working on Lots of Amazings thing like Site Reliability Engineering, Advanced Robotics 4.0, Bio-Inspired Robotics and A.I.
+- 🔭 I’m currently working on Lots of Amazing things like Site Reliability Engineering, Advanced Robotics 4.0, Bio-Inspired Robotics and A.I.
 - 🥰 I love programming in Python and Automation
 - 👍🏿 I love tools like Ansible, CloudFormation..
 - 🤓 I love technologies like Kubernetes, Docker, Elk Stack.